medInria/medinria-superproject/README.md

 #The medInria superproject

-is a super-build project based on CMake to retrieves and compiles all the necessary dependencies as well as medInria.
+is a super-build project based on CMake to retrieve and compile all the necessary dependencies as well as medInria.

-###Deploying
+###Installation

 To compile everything, you just need these steps: